saverineni/appointment-letters-service/README.md

 This Project shows the list of Users which are stored in the MySql Database.
 Using the following endpoints, different operations can be achieved:
 - `http://localhost:8000/user` - This creates a new user, require body in the request
 - `http://localhost:8000/user/11` - This updates a user, require body in the request
-- `http://localhost:8000/forgot?username=saverineni` - This sends an email with password rest link
+- `http://localhost:8000/forgotPassword?username=saverineni` - This sends an email with password rest link
-- `http://localhost:8000/users` - This returns the list of Users
+- `http://localhost:8000/user/{id}` - This returns user details

 ## Libraries used
 - Spring Boot